 Ngoc Son Temple

-After the continuous struggles of the Vietnamese to gain sovereignty from the Northern colonists, Emperor Ly Cong Uan decided that Thang Long (Hanoi) is the largest cultural, political, economic and social center in the country.
-And from then this land went with many names such as Dong Do, Dong Quan, and Dong Kinh.
+After the continuous struggles of the Vietnamese to gain sovereignty from the Northern colonists, Emperor Ly Cong Uan decided that Thang Long (Hanoi) was the largest cultural, political, economic, and social center in the country.
+And from then this land went by many names such as Dong Do, Dong Quan, and Dong Kinh.

 Long Bien Bridge is one the iconic remnants from the French colonial period

 Tay Son Dynasty soon ended and Gia Long, the first king of the Nguyen Dynasty, also chose Phu Xuan as his capital and built the country from there.
 At that time, Thang Long was part of Hanoi Province.
 The position of Thang Long no longer stayed the same as the economic development was no longer focused like it was before.
 Most of the activities to earn a living here were mainly on agriculture, handicrafts, and retail trade.

 In 1858, the French established colonization in Indochina for the first time, and by 1873, the French advanced to Thang Long (Hanoi), and the residents of the city fought fiercely despite the Hue government’s policy of peace.
 However, Hanoi, as well as other provinces of Vietnam, were officially under the “protection” of the French after the Nguyen signed a Treaty in 1884.

 The city of Hanoi was formed in 1888 and became the official capital of Indochina in 1902.
 With the support of the French, Hanoi gradually changed.
 More and more universities, hospitals, and markets were built.
 Roads were improved, and trade developed constantly.
 The culture is more or less influenced by the harmonious combination of Eastern and Western cultures.

 Indochina War and Vietnam War (1945 – 1975)